 Dogs with curly tails look incredibly distinctive, but these twisty tails come with some surprising consequences.

-Discover which dog breeds have curly tails and why.
+We'll discover which dog breeds have curly tails and why.
 And we'll look at different dog tail curl types.

 There are many features that set apart one dog breed from the other.

 Even dogs’ tails can give you a clue to their breeding.

 They can be short or long, thick or thin, up or down.

 But the cutest tails must surely be the curly ones.